cran-task-views/WebTechnologies/WebTechnologies.md

   - Amazon Web Services is a popular, proprietary cloud service offering a suite of computing, storage, and infrastructure tools. [aws.signature](https://cran.rstudio.com/web/packages/aws.signature/index.html) provides functionality for generating AWS API request signatures.
       - *Elastic Cloud Compute (EC2)* is a cloud computing service. [<span class="Gcode">segue</span>](https://code.google.com/p/segue/) (not on CRAN) is a package for managing EC2 instances and S3 storage, which includes a parallel version of `lapply()` for the Elastic Map Reduce (EMR) engine called `emrlapply()`.
-It uses Hadoop Streaming on Amazon’s EMR in order to get simple parallel computation.
+It uses Hadoop Streaming on Amazon's EMR in order to get simple parallel computation.
-      - *DBREST*: [<span class="Ohat">RAmazonDBREST</span>](http://
-        www.Omegahat.net/RAmazonDBREST/) provides an interface to Amazon’s Simple DB API.
+      - *DBREST*: [<span class="Ohat">RAmazonDBREST</span>](http://www.Omegahat.net/RAmazonDBREST/) provides an interface to Amazon's Simple DB API.
       - `r pkg("paws")`
         is an interface to nearly all AWS APIs, including compute, storage, databases, and machine learning.
 It also requires no external system dependencies.
-  - Azure and Microsoft 365 are Microsoft’s cloud computing services.
+  - Azure and Microsoft 365 are Microsoft's cloud computing services.
 The Azure platform provides Paas, SaaS and IaaS and supports many different tools and frameworks, including both Microsoft-specific and third-party systems;
-    while Microsoft 365 is a unified framework for accessing cloud data from Microsoft’s Office services, Windows and Dynamics.
+    while Microsoft 365 is a unified framework for accessing cloud data from Microsoft's Office services, Windows and Dynamics.
 The [AzureR package family](https://github.com/Azure/AzureR) aims to provide a suite of lightweight, powerful tools for working with Azure in R. The packages listed below are part of the family, and are also mirrored at the cloudyr